 - Assist students in developing alternatives to inappropriate behavior.

 Students have the right to express themselves freely on any subject provided they do so in a manner that does not violate the Code of Student Conduct.
 Students in turn have the responsibility to respect the rights of all members of the University to exercise these freedoms.

 Students have the right to, and responsibility to maintain, a system of tolerance and civility that allows everyone to feel empowered to participate in the sometimes difficult discourse of an academic community, and to protect the precious heritage of freedom of thought and expression.
 This must be balanced with the necessity of providing an environment that is free of harassment to members of our student body and our larger community, so that a sense of marginalization and powerlessness does not frustrate the very goals we pursue.

-Students have the right not to be discriminated against by any agent or organization of Utica College for reasons of age, color, disability, ethnic or national origin, gender, marital status, political or social affiliation, race, religion, sexual orientation, or veteran status.
+Students have the right not to be discriminated against by any agent or organization of Utica University for reasons of age, color, disability, ethnic or national origin, gender, marital status, political or social affiliation, race, religion, sexual orientation, or veteran status.
 Students have the responsibility not to discriminate against others in their individual roles or as members of student organizations.

 Students have the right to assemble in an orderly manner and engage in peaceable protest, demonstration, and picketing which does not disrupt the functions of the College, threaten the health or safety of any person, or violate the Code of Student Conduct.

-Students have the right to exercise their religious convictions and associate with religious, political, or other organizations of their choice in College facilities designated for such purposes provided they do so in a manner that respects the rights of other members of the community and complies with the Code of Student Conduct.
-Students have the responsibility to respect the rights of other members of the College community to free exercise of their religious convictions and to free association with organizations of their choice.
+Students have the right to exercise their religious convictions and associate with religious, political, or other organizations of their choice in University facilities designated for such purposes provided they do so in a manner that respects the rights of other members of the community and complies with the Code of Student Conduct.
+Students have the responsibility to respect the rights of other members of the University community to free exercise of their religious convictions and to free association with organizations of their choice.